Moor Green Lakes Group

 Click image to open latest.
 Old issues available here.

-The North shoreline of Long Island after the clearance. ©2025 MGLG
+Cleared Northern shoreline of Long Island ©2025 MGLG

 For previous installments click here